If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 An external condom covers the penis and acts as a barrier between it and the mouth, vagina, penis or anus.
 This prevents sexual fluids being transferred between partners, which provides protection against sexually transmitted infections (STIs).

 You can get free condoms from Brook services, young people’s services, contraception clinics, GUM clinics and some GP surgeries.
-Use our Find a Service tool to find places near you.

 When used correctly condoms are 98% effective at protecting against pregnancy.